-Through its Office of Audits, the Inspector General provides audit oversight to a Commission responsible for administering the AbilityOne Program, which comprises nearly \$4 billion in annual procurement spending by the federal government.
-During this semiannual reporting period, the Office of Audits engaged Independent Public Accounting (IPA) firms to help fulfill the IG mission, and provided oversight as required by the IG Act of 1978, as amended.
-Following the IG's audit plan that identifies key areas of risk, the Office of Audits completed three audit reports, announced one new engagement, and released one quarterly audit recommendation status report (4th Quarter FY 2022).
+Through its Office of Audit, the Inspector General provides audit oversight to a Commission responsible for administering the AbilityOne Program, which comprises nearly \$4 billion in annual procurement spending by the federal government.
+During this semiannual reporting period, the Office of Audit engaged independent certified public accounting (IPA) firms to help fulfill the IG mission, and provide oversight as required by the IG Act of 1978, as amended.
+Following IG's audit plan that identifies key areas of risk, the Office of Audit announced one new engagement.